12johnsonf/Quiz1/SDLC.md

 	•Make Pseudo code and flow charts.
 	•Screen layout sketches to understand user requirements

-Development
+Development:

+	•Actually making the software.
-Actually making the software – keeping track of the progress and change log.
-GitHub?
-Lesson diary with evidence.
-Refer back to planning to ensure all required tasks are done.
-Annotate all characters.
+	•Keep track of the progress and change log.
+	•Lesson diary with evidence.
+	•Refer back to planning to ensure all required tasks are done.
-Testing
-Does it work?
-Make sure everything will work.
-Possible check with clients.
-Inputting invalid data.
-Error checking.
-Data validation.
-Full documentation of any errors.
-Evaluation
+	•Annotate all characters.

+Testing:

+	•Does it work?
+	•Make sure everything will work.
+	•Possible check with clients.
+	•Inputting invalid data.
+	•Error checking.
+	•Data validation.
+	•Full documentation of any errors.

+Evaluation:

+	•Does everything work?
+	•What problems arose?
+	•Did it work?
-Does everything work?
-What problems arose?
-Did it work?
-How can we apply learning to future problems?
-What would you do differently?
-What can I develop further?
-What went well?
-Any other comments.
+	•How can we apply learning to future problems?
+	•What would you do differently?
+	•What can I develop further?
+	•What went well?
+	•Any other comments.